Nico-Shock/Ultimate-3DS-Modding-Guide/README.md

 1. Open the file `mset9.bat` (in Windows), `mseset9.py` (on Windows and Linux) or `msets9.command` (in macOS).
 2. In the script, choose whether you have a New 3DS or Old 3DS.
 3. Then choose `Inject MSET9 Payload`.
-4. Insert the SD card back into the 3DS (lass den 3DS eingeschaltet).
+4. Insert the SD card back into the 3DS (leave the 3DS on).

 # Load Payload